-There are often self-help and thought-provoking statuses that appear on Facebook.
+Updated November 2019 There are often self-help and thought-provoking statuses that appear on Facebook.
 Some you scroll past and some you read right to the end then feel a little bit cheated that it's a copy and paste post.
-Some you realise are shared posts but you can appreciate that people are just trying to do their bit … Continue reading The Hidden Side of Loneliness
+Some you realise are shared posts but you can appreciate that people are just trying to … Continue reading The Hidden Side of Loneliness

-Today marks the start of a 2 week period set up by The Ramblers Association called The Festival of Winter Walks.
+Updated November 2019 Today marks the start of a 2 week period set up by The Ramblers Association called The Festival of Winter Walks.
 Its aim is to get people out walking during the festive period and take in the beautiful views across the UK.
-It's a great way to get fit when you get walking, even in … Continue reading Get Fit Get Walking in Winter
+It's a great way to get fit when you get … Continue reading Get Fit Get Walking in Winter

-CANCER AWARENESS FOR LIFE (NOT JUST BLOGTOBER) This post was originally written in October to highlight Breast Cancer Awareness Month, cancer awareness in general, and the stop smoking campaign Stoptober.
-However, cancer awareness is important all year round, so this post is as relevant now as it was in October.
-I hope you'll find it useful. … Continue reading Cancer Awareness for Life
+CANCER AWARENESS FOR LIFE (NOT JUST BLOGTOBER) This post was written to highlight Breast Cancer Awareness Month, cancer awareness in general, and the stop smoking campaign Stoptober.
+However, cancer awareness is important all year round and I hope you'll find this post useful.
+October is a poignant cancer month for us it is the anniversary of … Continue reading Cancer Awareness for Life

 I'm a middle-aged menopausal woman who has put on a fair few inches around the midriff over the last couple of years.
 "Thickening" is the official term for it.
 It's another of the many crap things that Mother Nature decides to throw at us as a reward for surviving decades of periods.
 Now, I exercise … Continue reading Menopausal Beach Body Blues